 If the panels are connected in parallel, the amperage of each panel is added up, but the voltage stays the same.

-For example, if you have two 100W panels connected in parallel, each producing 20 volts and 5 amps, the total output would be 20 volts and 10 amps.
+For example, if you have two 100W panels connected in parallel, each producing 20 volts and the rated short circuit current (Isc) is 5 amps, the total output would be 20 volts and 10 amps.
 We then take the total amperage and multiply it by a safety factor of 25% (10A x 1.25) giving us the fuse rating of 12.5A or 15A if we round up to the nearest available fuse size.

 Parallel Volts: V1= V2 = 20V